eellison/digitize-mtc/README.md

 Getting Started
 ===============
-To get a feel for how the scripts works, start the server using the following line:
+Start the server using the following line:

 ```
 python backend/server.py